 It’s true that AICPA SOC 2 reports can include 100+ pages of detailed criteria and technical jargon.
 But while it’s not exactly a beach read, a SOC 2 report does have a clear and linear structure that makes it easy to navigate.

 A SOC 2 report guides a reader through the results of an audit.
 It outlines a particular system and discusses whether that system meets the audit criteria.

 This is why a SOC 2 report is so long.
 It typically covers:

 - Detailed information about the purpose and scope of the audit

-- Information about the system
+- Information about the system and internal controls

 - The perspectives of company management and the auditor